-CFEE and National Bank have been collaborating with provinces all across Canada to develop FinLit101 – a new online self-instruction course for high school students, that will also be available to teachers, parents, and others to develop personal financial capability.
+CFEE has been collaborating with provinces all across Canada to develop FinLit101 – a new online self-instruction course for high school students, that will also be available to teachers, parents, and others to develop personal financial capability.

 CFEE works closely with the provinces and is aware that all provinces are working to do more in terms of financial education.
 But there are challenges – including an already crowded curriculum with many other learning responsibilities competing for classroom and teacher time; training teachers as most do not have a background in this area of learning; and the cost of additional resources.
 The new online course will help address all of these challenges.